Volkansari3/medical-rag-system/README.md

 RRF_score(doc) = Σ  1 / (k + rank_i)
 ```

-`k` is a smoothing constant that controls how much the top ranks dominate over lower ranks.
+In our Reciprocal Rank Fusion implementation, the smoothing constant $k$ plays a vital role in balancing the influence of different retrieval methods.
+To observe its impact, we tested five different $k$ values ($1, 10, 60, 200, 1000$) on our first query.

 - **k = 0**: `score = 1/rank`.
 Rank 1 gets infinite weight (division by zero in the limit), rank 2 gets 0.5.
 Top positions dominate completely.
 - **k = 60** (default): Rank 1 → 1/61 ≈ 0.0164, Rank 10 → 1/70 ≈ 0.0143.
 Differences are meaningful but not extreme.
 Documents that rank moderately well in both methods can outrank a document that ranks #1 in only one.
 - **k = 1000**: Rank 1 → 1/1001, Rank 10 → 1/1010.
 Scores converge to ~0.001 for all documents.
 Rank differences become nearly meaningless — fusion degenerates to a near-uniform vote.

-In practice, k=60 was chosen in the original Cormack et al. paper empirically and remains the standard default because it provides enough smoothing to reward consistently-ranked documents without completely flattening rank differences.
+As observed in the data, as $k$ increases, the absolute RRF scores decrease significantly because the denominator $(k + rank)$ grows larger.
+Our experiment confirms that $k=60$ is the "sweet spot": it provides enough smoothing to favor documents that appear in the top results of both BM25 and Semantic search, without flattening the rank importance to the point of irrelevance.

 ### Why use rank position instead of raw scores?